 Jesus’ statement was challenging for Nicodemus.
 The Jewish people had a belief that, if one was rich, it was a good sign that he was well on his way to enter the kingdom of heaven.
 In another passage of teaching, Jesus told the disciples that it was hard for a rich man to enter the kingdom.
 They were shocked by Christ’s statement.

-23Then Jesus said to his disciples, "I tell you the truth, it is hard for righteousness a rich man to enter the kingdom of heaven.
+23Then Jesus said to his disciples, "I tell you the truth, it is hard for a rich man to enter the kingdom of heaven.
 24Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
 25When the disciples heard this, they were greatly astonished and asked, "Who then can be saved?"
 26Jesus looked at them and said, "With man this is impossible, but with God all things are possible" (Matthew 19:23-26.
 Emphasis mine).

 Some people teach that the eye of a needle refers to a gate into a city that is so small that, to get in with your camel loaded with “stuff,” a person would have to unload before they can enter through the gate.
 I think, though, that this passage should be interpreted literally.
 I believe that Jesus is saying that, just as it is impossible to thread a camel through a sewing needle, in the same way, it is impossible for anyone, whether you are rich or poor, to enter into the eternal kingdom of God without being born-again or born from above.
 Without the regeneration work of God taking place at the center of one’s life, it is impossible to enter the kingdom of God.
 It is so critical for us to recognize this truth that three times in this passage alone, Christ states, “I tell you the truth” (Verses 3, 5, and 11), a statement designed to show the importance of His words.

-It is hard for a man who has always looked at life from an outward point of view to get his mind around such talk as the need for a spiritual birth.
+It is hard for a man who has always looked at life from an outward point of view to get his mind around such talk as the need for spiritual birth.
 Nicodemus responded in the same way most of us would when hearing such a statement for the first time.
 He thinks only in natural terms.
 To him, there was no logical way to understand this statement, and it puzzled him.
 If taken at face value, this meant that he would have to enter into his mother's womb to be born again.
 He was thinking in literal terms and wondered how this could be so.

 Jesus told him that the Kingdom of God could not even be perceived without an impartation of spiritual life from God.
 The Lord is so emphatic about this that He spells it out clearly to Nicodemus and also to us for our benefit.
 He says; “I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 6Flesh gives birth to flesh, but the Spirit gives birth to spirit” (Verses 5-6).
 That which is born of the flesh is flesh, but to enter a spiritual kingdom requires that your dead spirit receive the gift of the life of God.
 He doesn’t say that some people can’t enter unless they are born again, but He uses strong words, saying no one can enter unless two things happen in a person’s life.
-You cannot become a Christian by trying to live the Christian life.
+You cannot become a Christian by trying to live a Christian life.
 Just like your birth into this world, you cannot do anything to contribute to your spiritual birth.
 Salvation is given as a gift from God (Ephesians 2:8).
 What is needed, Jesus said, is two things: to be born of water and of the Spirit.

 Born of Water and the Spirit

 Until we come to Christ and receive the gift of eternal life, death is still operative in our lives.
-When Adam disobeyed God’s warning, i.e., on the day he ate of the forbidden fruit in the Garden of Eden, he would surely die (Genesis 2:17), Adam did not physically die until he was 930 years old (Genesis 5:5).
+When Adam disobeyed God’s warning, i.e., on the day he ate of the forbidden fruit in the Garden of Eden, the Lord said that he would surely die (Genesis 2:17), Adam did not physically die until he was 930 years old (Genesis 5:5).
 Death began its work in him the day he sinned, but what was also affected was his ability to connect and commune with God, evidenced by his hiding from God in the Garden of Eden (Genesis 3:8).
 Without our connection to God, we are without hope (Ephesians 2:12), a condition that God calls being dead.
 Jesus came to restore that connection.
 He said, “I have come that they may have life [zoe] and have it to the full” (John 10:10).
 If Jesus came to give us this new life, then that which we have before we receive His life is inadequate.

 Paul the Apostle writes about the same thing in his letter to the church at Ephesus: “As for you, you were dead in your transgressions and sins” (Ephesians 2:1 and 5).
 When people come to Christ, repent of sin, and receive Christ into their lives, they are born-again: “But to all who did receive him, who believed in his name, he gave the right to become children of God” (John 1:12).
 An infusion of life is imparted to the spirit of new Christians.
 The veil is taken away in the temple of their hearts, and fellowship with God is restored.
 The sin issue that separated us from God is taken away when we place our trust in Christ.